Quoting and Trading API

 The basic quoting/trading flow

-• Once the service computes/solves the price, it sends back a QuoteResult to the client
+QuoteRequestAckacknowledging the reciept of the quote request - Once the service computes/solves the price, it sends back a

-• Optionally, the client can follow up with a TradeRequest using the QuoteRequest.Id.Request identifier
+QuoteResult.Statusto see if the quoting was successful - Optionally, the client can follow up with a

-• Once the service fully confirms the trade, it will publish a TradeResult to the client
+TradeRequestAckacknowledging the receipt of the trade request - Once the service fully confirms the trade, it will publish a

 The quote request